kanisterio/kanister/examples/cockroachdb/README.md

 ## Installing the Chart

-To install the CockroachDB database using the `cockroachdb` chart with the release name `cockroachdb-release`:
+The commands mentioned below could be run to install the CockroachDB database using the `cockroachdb` chart with the release name `cockroachdb-release`:

 ```bash
 # Add cockroachdb in your local chart repository